Best known for its beautiful landscapes and the Hudson River, the Hudson Valley is so much more than apple trees, the majestic river and mountains.

 Walk around.

 Even if it’s a small town, just go out and walk around and explore where the locals go.
 You see more by walking than when you’re driving.
-And you will possibly bump into a hidden treasure that is not listed in a guide or on a website.
+And you may bump into a hidden treasure that is not listed in a guide or on a website.

 Tip #12: Be Spontaneous!